matthiaskrgr/cargo-cache/README.md

 ````

 #### FAQ
 Q: Is this project related to [sccache](https://github.com/mozilla/sccache)?
-A: Nope, this project does not interact with sccaches cache.
+A: Not really.
+   `cargo cache sccache` prints a little summary of the local(!) sccache-cache and shows how many files were last accessed on a given date but
+   it does not modify sccaches cache.
+It also does not act as a compiler cache such as (s)ccache.

 #### License: